'Is there any safe place?' Residents say Gaza is under attack like never before

 There used to be some safe places to seek shelter, routes you could take out of danger.
 But Palestinians inside Gaza say not this time.

-"This is a different war, this is a different [Israeli Defense Forces,]" he said.
+"This is a different war, this is a different [Israel Defense Forces,]" he said.
 "This is not the same bombing that we used to see before."

 Among the only places left that still have generator power are the hospitals.
 Abu Zarefeh says those will run out sometime today.